12 What Is Life?

 12.3 The arc of the book

-This book began with quantum mechanics and ended with planetary engineering.
-That sounds like a leap.
-It isn’t — the same physics operates at every scale.
+This book began with a bacterium in the dark and the energy accounting it forces on us, and it ended with planetary engineering.
+The same physics operates at every scale.

-The same \(\Delta G\) that governs electron transfer in a hydrogen atom governs whether a bacterial community three kilometers underground will thrive or slowly starve.
-The same Michaelis-Menten kinetics that describe the saturation curve of a single purified enzyme describe the metabolism of entire ecosystems when you aggregate billions of cells.
-The same conservation equation that tracks a solute diffusing through a sediment column tracks carbon moving through the global ocean.
+The same \(\Delta G\) that governs electron transfer in a hydrogen atom governs whether a bacterial community 2.8 kilometers underground will thrive or slowly starve.
+The Michaelis-Menten kinetics that describe a single purified enzyme reappear, in effective form, as the rate laws of entire ecosystems – not because the enzyme and the ecosystem are the same system, but because saturation logic applies at both levels.
+The same conservation law that tracks a solute diffusing through a sediment column applies to carbon moving through the global ocean – though the transport operators and boundary conditions change substantially.

-This is not a simplification.
-It is an empirical observation, and it is the reason that reaction-transport models work at all.
-If the physics changed with scale – if microbial communities invented new thermodynamics – then every model we built would be an ad hoc curve fit.
-The fact that they are not, that a model calibrated on porewater sulfate in one fjord can make useful predictions in another, is evidence that the non-equilibrium framework is not just a metaphor.
+The claim is empirical, and it is the reason that reaction-transport models are portable at all.
+If the physics changed with scale – if microbial communities invented new thermodynamics – then every model would be an ad hoc curve fit.
+The fact that a model calibrated on porewater sulfate in one fjord can make useful predictions in another – even if recalibration is needed – is evidence that the non-equilibrium framework is not just a metaphor.
 It is the actual mechanism.

-We moved through that framework in five stages:
+We moved through that framework in four stages:

 Part II: The First Society introduced the organisms, but in their most ancient and minimal forms: the first metabolisms, the first communities, the first catastrophic success (oxygen).
 Here the emphasis was on how life does not merely inhabit environments but reshapes them – sometimes constructively, sometimes catastrophically.